Most Popular News

 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: Anthony Cirelli, Bishops Committee on Ecumenical and Interreligious Affairs, Catholic-Jewish Relations, Catholic-Muslim Forum, Catholic-Muslim relations, Christian missionaries, European Renaissance, Interfaith, Israel, jesus, Middle Ages, National Association of Diocesan Ecumenical Officers, Nostra Aetate, Palestine, Pim Valkenberg, Pope Francis, Pope John Paul II, Pope John XXIII, Pope Paul VI, Prophet Muhammad, Second Vatican Council 1965, Secretariat for Ecumenical and Interreligious Affairs of the United States Conference of Catholic Bishops, The Catholic Church, The Catholic University of America, The Catholic University of America Press, The Holocaust, Virgin Mary, World Council of Churches, World Day of Prayer for Peace
+Tags: Anthony Cirelli, bishops, Catholic, Catholic church, Catholic University of America, Catholic-Jewish Relations, Catholic-Muslim relations, Christian missionaries, Conference of Catholic Bishops, European Renaissance, Holocaust, Interfaith, Israel, Jesus Christ, Middle Ages, Nostra Aetate, Palestine, Pim Valkenberg, Pope Francis, Pope John Paul II, Pope John XXIII, Pope Paul VI, Prophet Muhammad, Second Vatican Council, Vatican, Virgin Mary, World Council of Churches, World Day of Prayer for Peace

 WRN Featured Contributors are comprised of two groups: A) The official spokespersons affiliated with a religion or religious organization or B) WRN hand-picked religion and theology writers from around the web.
 If you would like to be a featured contributor, please contact us here.